In this guide

 Otherwise, you’ll need to get on a web browser and head over to www.icloud.com.
 Login with your Apple account and click Find iPhone (it will be called Find iPhone even if you’ve got an iPad).
 To select a specific iPhone or iPad click All Devices.

 Assuming the lost device is powered on and has a signal, either of these methods will call up the location and display it on a map.
 You’ve also got three options for remotely controlling the lost device which can help locate it and protect your data.

 This will cause a sound to play on your device so you can find it in the vicinity.

 Locks the device using your regular device passcode.
 You can also choose to display a phone number and message.

 If it comes to it you can choose to completely erase the lost device.
 This will totally remove all data, preventing a thief from accessing private info, but as it also prevents further tracking or remote control you should only do this as a last resort.
 If you later recover your iPhone or iPad you can restore data which was backed up to iCloud, otherwise it is gone forever.

 The above options are helpful for recovering an iPhone or iPad, but if you suspect it has been stolen think carefully before using either Play Sound or Lost Mode.
-Doing so will alert the new owner to the fact that you are aware it has gone missing and that you have the ability to control it remotely, and they may immediately switch it off to prevent further access.
+Doing so will alert the new owner that you are aware it has gone missing and that you have the ability to control it remotely, and they may immediately switch it off to prevent further access.